robertwenner/comics/doc/outputs.md

 or all that deal with certain ideas (e.g., all comics where people drink ales).

+You can include the tags (and links to other comics using a tag) in the `HtmlComicPage` template, or you can use tag pages, or both.

+A tag page is a HTML page listing to all comics that use the tag page's tag.
+If a tag is used often, the comic's page could get too full trying to cram too many links in.
+In that case, link to the tag page instead, which in turn links to all comics using that tag.

 Tags are case-sensitive, i.e., a comic tagged "Beer" will not refer to one tagged "beer".